-How can a physiotherapist provide his or her reimbursed services through the app?
+How can a physical therapist provide his or her reimbursed services through the app?

-You, as a physiotherapist can provide your services to the patient in the convention study through one of the 2 ways:
+You, as a physical therapist can provide your services to the patient in the convention study through one of the 2 ways:

-- Provide physical sessions only—For the 2 groups in the study using moveUP, a minimum number of obliged physical sessions or physical sessions on indication is foreseen.
-Not all physiotherapists feel comfortable following up a patient digitally but are interested in participating in the study and the convention.
+- Provide physical sessions only—A minimum number of obliged physical sessions or physical sessions on indication is foreseen.
+Not all physiotherapists feel comfortable following up with a patient digitally but are interested in participating in the convention.
 In this case, the digital follow-up will be taken up by a certified physiotherapist (specialized in tele-rehabilitation) or by a physiotherapist of the hospital where the patient had surgery.
 You then join the convention as part of the patient’s medical team and take care of the physical physiotherapy sessions.

 Click here for more information on how to get started with providing physical sessions for moveUP patients

-- Provide digital follow-up and physical sessions—For the 2 groups in the study using moveUP, you can follow-up patients digitally through the moveUP.
+- Provide digital follow-up and physical sessions—You can follow-up patients digitally through the moveUP.
 You will participate as ‘lead’ physiotherapist.
 As a physical therapist, you will fully participate in the convention.
 You will take care of the daily, digital supervision of the patient, as well as the possible physical therapy sessions.
-The number of physical sessions will depend on 1) the arm in which the patient was randomised, and 2) the patient’s need for care.
 You can attest to the nomenclature numbers of lump sum 3.

 Click here for more information on how to get started with providing digital follow-up for moveUP patients